Ray Rodrigues: 2021 higher education bill

 Rodrigues successfully passed CS/CS/HB 233 Postsecondary Education that will annually assess the intellectual freedom and viewpoint diversity at each Florida College System institution and State University System university through a nonpartisan, objective, and statistically valid survey.
 In addition to the survey, the bill also prohibits these institutions from shielding students, faculty, and staff from protected free speech.

 Rodrigues filed the legislation because students approached him with concerns that they could not express their views on campus.
 He contended that the legislation was necessary to determine if Florida's college and university campuses present diverse viewpoints and if students and faculty feel free to express their beliefs on campus.
 The intellectual diversity survey was inspired by similar efforts by the University of North Carolina at Chapel Hill and the University of Colorado, among others.

 The bill was signed into law by Governor Ron DeSantis, who argued that the bill was necessary to strengthen critical thinking and debate in higher education.

-Rodrigues also successfully passed CS/CS/CS SB 52 that clarifies that postsecondary tuition and fee exemptions apply to a student who is currently in the custody of the Department of Children and Families or a specified relative or nonrelative, or who was at the time he or she reached 18 years of age.
+Rodrigues also successfully passed CS/CS/CS SB 52 that clarifies that postsecondary tuition and fee exemptions apply to a student who is currently in the custody of the Department of Children and Families or a specified relative or nonrelative, or who was at the time they reached 18 years of age.
 The bill also authorizes a university board of trustees, subject to the approval of the board of governors, to target certain employees for bonuses by implementing a bonus scheme based on awards for work performance or employee recruitment and retention.